-As of March 31, 2023, PCT had \$38.4 million of Available Unrestricted Liquidity.
+As of June 30, 2023, PCT had \$28.9 million of Available Unrestricted Liquidity.
 On March 15, 2023, PCT entered into a \$150.0 million revolving credit facility (the "Revolving Credit Facility").
-Borrowings under the Revolving Credit Agreement may be used for working capital, capital expenditures and other general corporate purposes and satisfies the financing obligation imposed upon PCT by the Limited Waiver - see Note 3 ("Notes Payable and Debt Instruments") to the Notes to the Consolidated Financial Statements appearing elsewhere in this Quarterly Report on Form 10-Q for additional information.
-Also in March 2023, PCT, pursuant to a Limited Waiver agreement with the
+Borrowings under the Revolving Credit Agreement may be used for working capital, capital expenditures and other general corporate purposes.
+There are currently no borrowings under the Revolving Credit Facility.